Psc30/ml-portfolio-project/README.md

 In this project, I used a real-world dataset of confirmed exoplanets to build a classification model that predicts the **type of exoplanet** based on planetary and stellar attributes such as mass, radius, orbital characteristics, and distance from Earth.

-After performing data cleaning and exploratory data analysis (EDA), I began preparing the data for building classification models.
+After performing data cleaning and exploratory data analysis (EDA), I completed feature engineering to prepare the data for building classification models.
 The goal of this project is to identify which physical features are most influential in the classification task, offering insights into the diversity of planets beyond our solar system.

 ## Objective
 To build and evaluate a machine learning model using real-world data.

 ## Project Steps
 - [x] Data exploration and cleaning
-- [ ] Feature selection/engineering
+- [x] Feature selection/engineering
 - [ ] Model selection and training
 - [ ] Model evaluation
 - [ ] Results and conclusion